easyweb3tools/web3-socket/README.md

 ## Docker Deployment

 The Docker image is optimized for production with enhanced security:
-- Ubuntu 24.04 base image for stability and security
+- Ubuntu 24.04 LTS base image for stability and long-term security support
-- **Security-first design**: Creates non-root user early in build process and runs all operations as non-root
+- **Security-first design**: Creates non-root user (`nextjs`) early in build process and runs all operations as non-root
 - Volta for exact Node.js 22.12.0 and npm 10.9.0 version management (installed as non-root user)
-- **Secure file ownership**: Uses `--chown` flags during COPY operations to ensure proper file permissions
+- **Secure file ownership**: Uses `--chown=nextjs:nodejs` flags during COPY operations to ensure proper file permissions
-- Two-stage dependency management: installs all dependencies for build, then prunes dev dependencies
+- Two-stage dependency management: installs all dependencies for build, then prunes dev dependencies with `npm prune --omit=dev`
 - Clean npm cache to reduce image size
 - Efficient layer caching for faster builds